cosimograssi95/PCF/README.md

 ## Plugins

-This repository contains different PCF components for PowerApps.
+This repository includes a collection of PCF components for PowerApps.

 ## Project Structure